envisioning/vocab/vocab/turing-test.md

 ---
 category: CORE, GOV
+generality:
+- 0.9
+- 0.875
+- 0.85
+- 0.825
+- 0.8
+- 0.775
+- 0.75
 slug: turing-test
 summary: Measure of a machine's ability to exhibit intelligent behavior equivalent to, or indistinguishable from, that of a human.
 title: Turing Test
 ---